Skip to main content

 The construction team implemented the routine in several processes and was able to rapidly demonstrate the value of this new source of data – and the requests for more scanning kept growing.

-Results after the first 16 months
+Results after 16 months

 1. Increased efficiency in site supervision